Introduction to Social Security Disability for Children

 -

-Social Security Disability and SSI Benefits for Autism
+Getting Disability Benefits (SSDI and SSI) for Autism

 A disability applicant with a diagnosis of autism and limitations in communication or social functioning may be eligible for disability benefits.